kanakshilledar/devlink/README.md

 ## Documentation

-The documentation can be found in the `docs/` directory.
+The documentation can be found in the [docs](docs/pkg/devlink/index.html) directory.
+The contribution guidelines can be found in [CONTRIBUTING.md](CONTRIBUTING.md).